endless-sky/endless-sky-wiki/ShipPersonalities.md

 * `merciful`: this ship won't fire on ships that are fleeing. **(v.
 0.10.0)**
 * `ramming`: will attempt to get as close to its target as possible, regardless of the range of its weapons or whether its weapons would hurt itself. **(v.
 0.10.0)**

+### Non-combat goals:

+* `surveillance`: scans random ships and visits random planets in system.
+* `mining`: this ship will circle around the system looking for minable asteroids.
+When it finds one it will attack it. **(v.
+0.9.5)**
+* `harvests`: this ship picks up any flotsam that is in front of it.
+Mining ships should do this, as should pirates who are distracted by ships dumping cargo to appease them. **(v.
+0.9.5)**
+* `swarming`: ships of this type will "swarm" around any friendly, non-swarming ships that are in-system.
+No more than six ships will swarm a given target.
+Any swarming ship with nothing to swarm will try to land on a planet instead. **(v.
+0.9.1)**
+* `secretive`: ships with this personality will attempt to fly away from ships that are scanning them. **(v.
+0.10.0)**
+* `unrestricted`: does not adhere to the travel restrictions defined by its government. **(v.
+0.10.3)**

 ### Flags that control [NPCs](https://github.com/endless-sky/endless-sky/wiki/CreatingMissions#npcs):

 * `staying`: never leaves the system it starts out in.